furaihankamyl/furaihankamyl.github.io/content/pimnas.md

 This is a common failure mode in institutional networks, and it is an important one to name precisely — because the solution is different depending on whether the problem is a lack of partners or a misalignment of existing partnerships.
 In LPKA's case, it was the latter.

 Our core recommendation to the Directorate General of Corrections (Ditjenpas) followed directly from that finding: begin by mapping existing programs and initiatives at LPKA and defining their specific objectives.
-Then, working from those objectives, identify and engage the institutional partners best suited to support them — rather than building partnerships based on availability or prior relationships.
-We structured this as a formal policy brief, presented it to Ditjenpas, and received confirmation that it would be considered as substantive input for an upcoming legislative review of the SPPA Law — the primary legal framework governing juvenile justice in Indonesia in coordination with the DPR.
+Then, working from those objectives, identify and engage the institutional partners best suited to support them, rather than building partnerships based on availability or prior relationships.
+We structured this as a formal policy brief, presented it to Ditjenpas, and received confirmation that it would be considered as substantive input for an upcoming legislative review of the SPPA Law, the primary legal framework governing juvenile justice in Indonesia in coordination with the DPR.

 That was the moment the work felt like it had weight beyond the academic exercise.